10 Things Every Intersectional Feminist Should Ask On a First Date

 9. Do you support Muslim Americans and non-Muslim people from Islamic countries?

 I can’t think of any other religion which has been vilified and lied about more than Islam in a cultural and systemic way.
 I am not Muslim, so I will stay in my lane, but I cannot imagine for a second even claiming to be a feminist if I didn’t stand in solidarity with my Muslim friends and family — especially now, especially after 9/11.
 Don’t waste your time and energy on dating someone who thinks that Islam is inherently violent or misogynistic.
 Instead, read some Huda Sha’arawi or Mona Eltahawy to educate yourself further on Muslim feminism.

 10. Does your allyship include disabled folks?

-As an able-bodied woman, again, I will stay in my lane, but intersectionality has to include a solid platform for disabled people — and not just the visible disabilities.
+As an able-bodied person, again, I will stay in my lane, but intersectionality has to include a solid platform for disabled people — and not just the visible disabilities.
 If you have disabled family or friends, please make the effort to listen and learn about their lives and their experiences.
 Disabled folks are subject to shaming and violence because humans are awful and lack empathy.
 Be mindful of others who mock disabled people; that kind of cruelty is inexcusable.
-On a date with someone who uses ableist slurs?
-Walk away.